ErwinJobse/between5and7/README.md

-A simple package to check if a number is bewteen 5 and 7
+A simple package to check if a number is between 5 and 7